US STOCKS-Wall St higher ahead of expected Fed rate hike

 By Tanya Agrawal

-March 15 (Reuters) - U.S. stocks rose in early afternoon trading on Wednesday, with investors counting down to the conclusion of the Federal Reserve's two-day meeting, where the central bank is widely expected to raise rates for the first time this year.
+March 15 (Reuters) - U.S. stocks were mostly higher on Wednesday, with investors counting down to the conclusion of the Federal Reserve's two-day meeting, where the central bank is widely expected to raise rates for the first time this year.

 The Fed is scheduled to release its latest policy statement along with updated economic forecasts at 2 p.m.
 ET (1800 GMT).
 Fed Chair Janet Yellen is due to hold a press conference half an hour later.